 Intellectual Property.
 Our continuing ability to be a leading technology and services solutions provider could be negatively affected if we do not develop and protect intellectual property that drives innovation.
 It is critical to our continued development of leading technologies that we are able to protect and enhance our proprietary rights in our intellectual property through patent, copyright, trademark and trade secret laws.
-These efforts include protecting our proprietary rights, our business could be adversely impacted.
+These efforts include protection of the products and the application, diagnostic and other software we develop.
+To the extent we are not successful in protecting our proprietary rights, our business could be adversely impacted.
 Also, many of our offerings rely on technologies developed by others, and if we are unable to continue to obtain licenses for such technologies, our business would be impacted.
 Over the last several years, there has been an increase in the issuance of software and business method patents, and more companies are aggressively enforcing their intellectual property rights.
 These trends could impact NCR.
 From time to time, we receive notices from third parties regarding patent and other intellectual property claims.
 Whether such claims are with or without merit, they may require significant resources to defend.
 If an infringement claim is successful, or in the event we are unable to license the infringed technology or to substitute similar non-infringing technology, our business could be adversely affected.

 Data Privacy and Protection.
 Breaches to our systems or products that compromise the security and integrity of personally identifiable information could have a negative impact on our results of operations.
 Certain of our products and services are used by our customers to store and transmit personally identifiable information of their customers.
 Also, we have regularly collected, transferred and retained certain customer data as part of our entertainment business, and maintain personal information about our employees.
 This information is subject to a variety of laws, regulations and industry standards governing its collection, use, disclosure and disposal.
 Vulnerabilities in the security of our products and services, whether relating to hardware, software or otherwise, could compromise the confidentiality of, or result in unauthorized access to or the loss of information transmitted or stored using our products or solutions.
-Additionally, vulnerabilities in the security of our employees.
+Additionally, vulnerabilities in the security of our own internal systems could compromise the confidentiality of, or result in unauthorized access to personal information of our employees.
 If we do not maintain the security and integrity of personally identifiable information in accordance with applicable regulatory requirements, we could lose customers and be exposed to claims, costs and reputational harm that could materially and adversely affect our operating results.
 In addition, if we are required to implement new or different data protection measures, the associated costs could be significant.